tzeikob/javascript-patterns/control-flow/limited-parallel-execution/README.md

 > Any error thrown within the execution will be caught via the `catch` method of the returning promise.

-Assuming we have a list of asynchronous tasks we can launch the execution like so.
+Assuming we have a list of asynchronous tasks we can launch the execution, like so:

 ```javascript
 // A collection of trivially implemented asynchronous tasks